Emergency Conditions We Treat in Angleton, TX

 Abdominal Pain

-Belly pain that is sharp, worsening, unusual, or paired with fever, swelling, or tenderness should be checked promptly.
+Severe, sharp, worsening, or unusual belly pain with fever, swelling, or tenderness should be evaluated promptly.

 Appendicitis